Medical Malpractice Case Results

 $215,000 Settlement.
 Deborah Dodge represented a 32-year-old man who suffered from a kidney stone.
 The defendant surgeon recommended that he retrieve the stone and thereafter place a stent in the plaintiff’s ureter.
 The doctor lost the stent and made several attempts at retrieving the stint, causing a portion of the ureter to die.
 The man had to have reconstructive surgery and continues to suffer from ongoing pain.

 $650,000 Settlement.
 David Ansley represented a 36-year-old nurse who underwent “tennis elbow” surgery to her right arm.
 During the surgery, the defendant cut the motor branch of the radial nerve resulting in significant loss of function in her dominant right arm.

 $775,000 Verdict.
-David Ansley and Ben Stringer represented a man whose doctors failed to diagnose prostate cancer.
+David Ansley represented a man whose doctors failed to diagnose prostate cancer.
 The man’s doctor failed to inform him of the existence of PSA testing.
 Several years later the man was referred to another physician who ordered a PSA test.
 This blood test revealed prostate cancer that had spread beyond the prostate gland.
 He was immediately referred to a urologist within the clinic, who informed him it was too late to treat the cancer.
 The plaintiff traveled to the Mayo Clinic for a second opinion, where he underwent a radical prostatectomy.

 $330,000 Settlement.
 David Ansley and Deborah Dodge represented a woman who suffered from a delay in diagnosis of breast cancer.
 The woman went to a family practitioner, and the doctor recognized a lump in the breast measuring 2 cm and referred the woman for a mammogram.
 The mammogram was read as normal.
 Ten months later, the woman was diagnosed with breast cancer with lymph node involvement.